 The main objective is to start the production, operation, and maintenance of the Gripen system in India including everything from development to overhauls.
 There are no plans of taking the aircraft to Sweden for any repairs or overhauls.
 The secondary objective will be to give support to fighter programmes such as the Light Combat Aircraft (LCA) MK2 and Advanced Medium Combat Aircraft (AMCA).

 INAC’s role will not be limited to Gripen design, development and technical support to indigenous fighter programmes.
-It will also be a for future export.
+It will also be for future export.
 "We are talking about creating a base where future fighter development programs can be indigenised as much as possible.
 We would of course need the support of the Indian Government to fulfil an objective of this magnitude," Mats says.